-Figure 2.54 Cable support in the space (a), cable reaction force (b)
+Figure 2.54 (a) Cable support in space, (b) cable reaction force.

 Smooth supporting plane.
-It is a rigid polished solid surface on which a point or a partial area of the rigid body can rest.
-It blocks translational motion along a perpendicular direction to the plane.
-It is schematized in figure 2.55a.
-For the reaction force developed, the same concept as in the plane applies in the space.
-The reaction force is illustrated in figure 2.55b.
+This is a rigid polished solid surface on which a point or a partial area of the rigid body can rest.
+It blocks translational motion perpendicular to the plane and is schematized in Figure 2.55a.
+For the reaction force, the same concept applies in 3D space as in the plane.
+The reaction force is illustrated in Figure 2.55b.